RBS TV

 RBS TV is a Southern Brazilian television network owned by Grupo RBS, and one of the oldest Rede Globo affiliates.
 The acronym originally stood for Rede Brasil Sul de Televisão (English: "Brazil South Television Network"), but currently the network never uses its full name on-air.

 RBS TV owns 12 television stations in Rio Grande do Sul.
-RBS TV Porto Alegre is the headquarters for the network.
+RBS TV Porto Alegre is the flagship station.

 RBS TV stations produce an average amount of local and regional programming, composed mainly of news, but also drama series, documentaries, sports, variety and youth programming.

 History

 TV Gaúcha was created in 1962 in Porto Alegre, Rio Grande do Sul, and would later become RBS TV Porto Alegre.
 The following year, TV Gaúcha affiliated itself with Rede Excelsior.
 Rede Globo was launched in Rio de Janeiro two years later, but TV Gaúcha would only become its affiliate in 1967.

+The first inland stations signed on in 1969, in Santa Maria and Caxias do Sul.

 In 1979, it started to operate in Florianópolis, the capital city of Santa Catarina.
 This new purchase obliged the network to change its name to something less Rio Grande do Sul-related (as the word "Gaúcha" was), and it was rebranded RBS TV that same year.